rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 # Link Building Strategy in Utah

 For small businesses in Utah, getting noticed online can be a challenge.
-As a freelance web designer, I help my clients not only with their website's design but also with their off-page SEO.
+As the owner of a website design & local SEO company, I help clients with both their website design and off-page SEO.
 A crucial part of that is link building.
 Quality backlinks are like votes of confidence for your website in the eyes of Google, and they are a powerful way to increase your authority and climb the search rankings.
-This post will explain how link building works and why it's a game-changer for local SEO.
+This post explains how link building works and why it's a game-changer for local SEO.

 ## How Link Building in Utah Works for Small Businesses